cog-imperial/entmoot/README.md

 measure in a deterministic global optimization framework to optimize black-box functions.
 More details on the method here: https://arxiv.org/abs/2003.04774.

+## Documentation

+The docs can be found here: https://entmoot.readthedocs.io/

+## How to reference ENTMOOT

 When using any `ENTMOOT` for any publications please reference this software package as:
 ```
 @article{thebelt2021entmoot,